pipp8/power_statistics/README.md

 In this step, we evaluate the control of Type I error and the power of the test statistic over a set of input AF functions by analyzing the AF values determined in the previous step respectively on the PT and MR alternate models, and on the null distribution, with different values of $k$, $\alpha$, and $\gamma$.
 Then, we summarize and plot the results of this evaluation on several charts that are automatically saved on disks as graphical images.
 The whole analysis process takes place in three substeps.

 ## Powerstatistics evaluation
 In this substep, we evaluate the power statistics of choice on the AF measures determined in the previous step.
-This is done by running the **it.unisa.di.bio.PowerEvaluator** class available in the **powerstatistics-1.0-SNAPSHOT.jar** package, using the following syntax:
+This is done by running the **it.unisa.di.bio.powerstatistics.PowerEvaluator** class available in the **powerstatistics-1.0-SNAPSHOT.jar** package, using the following syntax:

-    java -cp powerstatistics-1.0-SNAPSHOT.jar  it.unisa.di.bio.PowerEvaluator input_directory [MotifReplace|PatternTransfer|Both] syntheticAllLen
+    java -cp powerstatistics-1.0-SNAPSHOT.jar  it.unisa.di.bio.powerstatistics.PowerEvaluator input_directory [MotifReplace|PatternTransfer|Both] syntheticAllLen

 Here, the first argument reports the directory containing the AF measures evaluated during previous step, encoded as CSV files.
 The second argument defines which alternate model to consider.
 The third argument must be set to *syntheticAllLen*.